 You’ll also need $250 of minimum share capital to complete the incorporation process.
 Companies will need to open a bank account with a local bank in Honduras to deposit the share capital.
 All partners have to go before a Notary Public to authorize the incorporation deed.
 Then, the incorporation deed will get registered before the Public Registry of Commerce of the domicile of the company.

-Benefits of the Honduras Subsidiary Setup Process
+Benefits of Setting Up a Honduras Subsidiary

 Although setting up your Honduras subsidiary is a lengthy process, it does bring certain benefits when you’re done.
 Companies that incorporate can operate legally in the country and also begin to form vital business relationships.
 Incorporating as an LLC will benefit both the subsidiary and the parent company.
 The subsidiary has limited liability from the parent company, allowing it to operate the way it wants in Honduras, while the parent company does not have to worry about costly litigation.